 These proved to be the inspiration for the choice of arms adopted by Somerset’s councillors.
 Evidently there was a conscious local association of the dragon symbol with the county which had also been demonstrated three decades previously when in 1873, the borough Conservatives spent £10,000 (a colossal sum at the time) in a legal action to contest the outcome of an election.
 The whole cost was met by a local landowner, John Marshall of Belmont and the grateful recipients presented him with a silver-gilt commemorative casket.
 It was notably decorated at each of the four corners with a silver sculpture of a dragon rampant.
 A dragon was also adopted for its emblem, in two realisations,

 as had the West Somerset Yeomanry, from the turn of the twentieth century

 These examples demonstrate the county’s adoption of an unambiguous dragon emblem, in that several different county based organisations had opted for one.
 Additionally, it seems that the regimental badge, perhaps adopted around 1908, preceded the council’s arms, in reversing the colours found on Speed’s illustration, for specific deployment as a Somerset, county, emblem.
 Indeed, this usage may well have been a direct inspiration for the council’s own depiction.
-In 1911 the High Sheriff of Somerset, William Bucknell Broadmead, offered to finance the official registration of the adopted golden dragon arms.
-An official registration was duly received from the College of Heralds on December 2nd 1911 although as noted, the colours of the arms used hitherto by the council, were reversed, inspired perhaps by the regimental badge?
+In 1911 the High Sheriff of Somerset, William Bucknell Broadmead, offered to finance the official registration of the originally adopted golden dragon arms.
+An official award was duly received from the College of Heralds on December 2 1911 although as noted, the colours of the arms used hitherto by the council, were reversed, inspired perhaps by the regimental badge?
 In addition, the dragon was illustrated grasping a blue mace as a symbol of the council’s authority, as found in this stained glass window at St.Andrews church, Banwell.